San Francisco-Marin Food Bank

 About this organization

-The SF-Marin Food Bank's mission is to end hunger in San Francisco and Marin, where one in four neighbors is at risk of hunger.
+The San Francisco-Marin Food Bank's mission is to end hunger in San Francisco and Marin, where one in five neighbors is at risk of hunger.

-The purpose of the non-profit is stated in the filing as “To end hunger in san francisco and marin counties by soliciting food donations nationally, distributing this food to qualifying public service agencies and neighborhood pantries, advocating for improved government food programs, and raising public awareness.”.
+The non-profit's mission, as documented in the filing, is “To end hunger in san francisco and marin counties by soliciting food donations nationally, distributing this food to qualifying public service agencies and neighborhood pantries, advocating for improved government food programs, and raising public awareness.”.

-Their activities were defined as: “To end hunger in san francisco and marin county.”.
+When explaining its purpose, the activities were described as: “To end hunger in san francisco and marin county.”.

 - Is not a private foundation.

 - The organization has 20 independent voting members.

 - The organization pays $12,147,922 in salary, compensation, and benefits to its employees.

 - The organization pays $3,152,220 in fundraising expenses.

 Food in Need of Distribution, Inc.Indio, CA